Preheat your oven to 325 degrees F.

 Separate your egg yolks from the egg whites into a medium sized bowl.
 Set aside.

-Add the cream to a small sauce pan over low medium heat.
-Gradually sift the matcha powder into the cream and whisk like your life depends on it.
-After whisking in the matcha, add your vanilla extract.
+Add the cream and black sesame paste to a small sauce pan over low medium heat.
+Whisk the paste and the cream until the paste melts into the cream.
 Be careful not to overheat the cream.
 Once the cream starts emitting a little smoke, it's done.
 Turn off your heat.

-Use another whisk to break down your egg yolks.
+Use a whisk to break down your egg yolks.
 Pour in the sugar and whisk until the mixture is smooth.
-Add a little bit of the heated cream to your egg and sugar mixture to temper it.
-Stir a few times and pour into the cream.
+Add 1/4 cup of the heated cream to your egg and sugar mixture to temper it.
+Stir a few times and pour it into the cream.
+Add the vanilla extract.
 Mix until everything is well incorporated and there are no lumps.

 Ladle the creme brulee mixture into 4 ramekins and place them in a 9x9 baking dish.
 Pour the hot water into the baking dish.